 The Gold of San Francisco

-Film by John Jota Leanos (History, Animation and Short) Co-Editor, Sound Designer, Writer, Co-Director Featured Short at the Santa Cruz Film Festival Student Showcase
+Film by John Jota Leanos (History, Animation and Short) Editor, Sound Designer, Writer, Co-Director Featured Short at the Santa Cruz Film Festival Student Showcase

 The Dale C. Olson “You Heard it Here First” Award for Excellence in Entertainment Communication in Honor of Victoria Oakie for merits in comedy